qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 8. Library prep and sequencing.
 Depending on transposome insertion density and specific applications, LIANTI amplicons can be subject to optional sonication, before proceeding to standard library prep pipelines (i.e. NEBNext Ultra II DNA Library Prep Kit for Illumina).

+<b>Very important: sometimes it is hard to understand this process, just remeber two tips: (1) a Tn5 transposase will always recognize and combine the Tn5 transposon end sequence; (2) when a Tn5 transposase dimers (two Tnp together) each contains a sequence (whether it is adaptor P5, P7 or it is T7 protor), the Tn5 transposase will insert two sequences at the 5 end and 3 end of the target DNA respectively.  </b>

 <b>Adavantages</b>
 1. Accurate detection of single-cell copy-number variations (CNVs) with kilobase resolution
 2. Accurate detection of single-cell single-nucleotide variations (SNVs)